SFU community frequently asked questions about COVID-19

 Supervisors should consider alternative arrangements for employees of any employment group.
 Such arrangements will be temporary in nature and are specific to the COVID-19 situation only.

-In the event that schools and daycares experience closures, employees unable to come to work in order to care for children may request work from home arrangements if operationally feasible or use vacation time or taking an unpaid leave of absence.
+Where schools and daycares are closed, employees unable to come to work in order to care for children may request work from home arrangements if operationally feasible or use vacation time or taking an unpaid leave of absence.
 Please see the FAQ regarding working from home.

 As a supervisor, you are required to provide for and maintain a safe workplace for all of your employees.
 It is your responsibility to request that an employee to go home if they are exhibiting clear signs of illness (e.g., coughing, obvious signs of a fever).
 Not coming to work when sick is a strong recommendation related to COVID-19 prevention.